TheresaDF/MLops_project/reports/report.md

 >
 > Answer:

---- We used the compute engines when training the model using vertex AI.
-This service creates virtual machines and deletes them afterwards when they are no longer in use.
-As some group members burnet through their credits quite quickly due to not turining off their compute engines, this is a very nice and appreciated feature.  ---
+--- We used the Compute Engines when training the model using vertex AI.
+This service creates virtual machines and deletes them afterward when they are no longer in use.
+We used the instances with the following hardware "n1-highmem-2" (CPU) and started the training using our custom training Docker images.
+Since our model is a rather small CNN it was realistic to train on a CPU, which is the cheaper option compared with training on a GPU.
+Except for the possibility of forgetting to turn off one's Computing Engines, and thus consequently burning through all one's credits rather quickly, this is a very nice and appreciated feature. ---

 ### Question 19